Dark Energy Survey Year 1 Results: the lensing imprint of cosmic voids on the Cosmic Microwave Background: Void catalogues

 Aiming at a different catalogue of voids from the same data set, we also run the {\VIDE} void finder on the MICE {\redmagic} photo-$z$ catalogue in the full octant, focusing on the high density sample of galaxies.

 We find a total of 36115 voids using this 3-dimensional algorithm.
-The {\VIDE} algorithm provides various output parameters to characterize the voids.
+The {\VIDE} algorithm provides various output parameters to characterise the voids.
 We judge that the most important parameters for our CMB lensing study are the effective radius ($r_{v}^{\rm eff}$), density contrast ($r$), and the ${\rm TreeLevel}$ \citep[for details see e.g.][]{zobov,sutter2015}.

-Unlike for 2D voids, we find no significant difference in {\VIDE} void properties when using Y1-like mask patches or a full octant mask in MICE.
+Unlike for 2D voids, we find no significant difference in {\VIDE} void properties (such as radius, central underdensity, and redshift distribution) when using Y1-like mask patches or a full octant mask in MICE.
 This agrees with the findings of \cite{Pollina2018}.
-We therefore consider all voids in the MICE octant for our stacking tests, i.e. a factor of $\sim5$ more voids than in a Y1 patch (see also Table 1 for void number count comparisons).
+We therefore consider all voids in the MICE octant for our stacking tests, i.e. a factor of $\sim5$ more voids than in a Y1 patch (see also Table \ref{table:voidnum} for void number count comparisons).

 In our empirical tests, we found that a $r_{v}^{\rm eff} > 35~{\rm Mpc/h}$ limit in radius effectively removes small voids that tend to live in overdense environments.The positive central $\kappa$ imprint of these small voids decreases the negative stacked $\kappa$ signal inside the void radius, bringing the signal closer to zero thus harder to detect.
 We also found that an additional cut that removes the least significant voids below the $1\sigma$ extremeness level ($r > 1.22$) \citep{zobov} is helpful to eliminate voids with less negative central imprints and remaining larger voids with positive central imprints.
-While these choices are subject to further optimization, we use them in the present analysis in order to test a different definition using a robust and clean {\VIDE} sub-sample.
+While these choices are subject to further optimisation, we use them in the present analysis in order to test a different definition using a robust and clean {\VIDE} sub-sample.

 Finally, we apply a cut with ${\rm TreeLevel=0}$ to only keep voids which are highest in the hierarchy, i.e. do not overlap with sub-voids.
 These three conditions result in a set of voids that is a very conservative subset of the full catalogue.
 However, such a pruned catalogue with clean expected CMB $\kappa$ imprints is sufficient for providing an alternative for our main analysis with 2D voids.